Flavour structure of the nucleon electromagnetic form factors and transverse charge densities in the chiral quark-soliton model: Introduction

-Being motivated by these recent experimental works, we want to investigate the flavour structure of the nucleon EMFFs within the framework of the self-consistent SU(2) and SU(3) chiral quark-soliton models ($\chi$QSMs)~\cite{Diakonov:1987ty, Wakamatsu:1990ud,Blotz:1992pw}.
+In this context, we investigated the flavour structure of the nucleon EMFFs within the framework of the self-consistent SU(2) and SU(3) chiral quark-soliton models ($\chi$QSMs)~\cite{Diakonov:1987ty, Wakamatsu:1990ud,Blotz:1992pw}.
 The $\chi$QSM has described successfully various observables of the baryon octet and decuplet (For reviews, see~\cite{Alkofer:1994ph, Christov:1995vm, Weigel:2008zz, Goeke:2001tz}).
 In particular, the $Q^2$ dependence of almost all form factors is well reproduced within the $\chi$QSM, so that the strange-quark EMFFs~\cite{Goeke:2006gi} and the parity-violating (PV) asymmetries of polarised electron-proton scattering~\cite{Silva:2005qm}, which require nine different FFs (six EMFFs and three axial-vector FFs) with the same set of parameters, are in good agreement with experimental data.
 Thus, it is worthwhile to examine the flavour structure of the nucleon EMFFs in detail.
 As mentioned, the nucleon EMFFs were already studied in the SU(3) $\chi$QSM~\cite{Kim:1995mr}.
 However, Prasza\l owicz \textit{et al.}~\cite{Praszalowicz:1998jm} pointed out that the Gell-Mann-Nishijima relation was not exactly fulfilled in the initial version of the $\chi$QSM and proposed the symmetry-conserving quantisation that makes the Gell-Mann-Nishijima relation well satisfied.
+We want to emphasize that the $\chi$QSM is a reasonable framework to investigate properties of the lowest-lying SU(3) baryons.
+Witten originally proposed in his seminal papers~\cite{Witten:1979kh, Witten:1983} that the lowest-lying light baryons may be regarded as bound states of $N_c$ \textit{valence} quarks in a meson mean field.
+In the limit of the large number of colours ($N_c$), the lowest-lying SU(3) baryons constitute $N_c$ \textit{valence} quarks that bring about an effective pion mean field or the vacuum polarization.
+The value of $N_c$ will be taken to be three at the final stage of the computation such that we are able to compare the present results with the experimental data.
+Recently, this mean-field approach or the $\chi$QSM described successfully properties of singly heavy baryons~\cite{Yang:2016qdz, Kim:2017jpx, Kim:2017khv}.

 In this work, we present the results of the flavour-decomposed up- and down-quark EMFFs based on the SU(3) $\chi$QSM with symmetry-conserving quantisation employed.
 We first show the Dirac and Pauli FFs of the nucleon and then examine the $Q^2$ dependence of the up- and down-quark Dirac and Pauli FFs.
 The ratio of the flavour-decomposed Dirac and Pauli FFs will be discussed, compared with the recent experimental data~\cite{Qattan:2012zf}.
 We also reexamine the results of the strange EMFFs, since there are new experimental data from PV polarised electron-nucleon scattering.
 In particular, the G0 collaboration recently measured the paritiy-violating asymmetries in the backward angle~\cite{Androic:2009aa}, which was first predicted in Ref.~\cite{Silva:2005qm}.
 In addition to the flavour decomposed EMFFs of the nucleon, we also investigate the charge and magnetisation densities of the quark in a nucleon in the transverse plane.
 Together with the new experimental data for the nucleon EMFFs, the nucleon GPDs cast light on the concept of nucleon FFs~\cite{Ji:1998pc, Goeke:2001tz, Diehl:2003ny, Belitsky:2005qn}.